Sepultura: Schizophrenia, Beneath the Remains and Arise (1987–1992)

-In January 1991, Sepultura played for more than 100,000 people at the Rock in Rio II festival.
-The band relocated to Phoenix, Arizona in 1990, obtained new management, and recorded their fourth studio album, Arise, at Morrisound Studios in Tampa, Florida.
+Sepultura relocated to Phoenix, Arizona in 1990, obtained new management, and recorded their fourth studio album, Arise, at Morrisound Studios in Tampa, Florida.
 By the time the album was released in March 1991, the band had become one of the most critically praised thrash/death metal bands of the time.
 The first single, "Dead Embryonic Cells", was a success, and the title track gained additional attention when MTV banned its video due to its apocalyptic religious imagery.
 It did, however, get some airplay on Headbangers Ball as did the music videos for "Dead Embryonic Cells" and "Desperate Cry".
 Arise was critically acclaimed and the band's first to enter the US chart, reaching No. 119 on the Billboard 200.

-Sepultura toured relentlessly in support of Arise throughout 1991 and 1992; its touring cycle began in May 1991 with a European trek with Sacred Reich and Heathen, followed by the New Titans on the Bloc tour in North America that included support from Sacred Reich, Napalm Death and Sick of It All.
-They also played with several other bands, including Slayer, Testament, Motörhead, Kreator, White Zombie, Type O Negative, and Fudge Tunnel, and alongside Alice in Chains, Sepultura supported Ozzy Osbourne on the latter's tour for No More Tears.
+Sepultura toured relentlessly in support of Arise throughout 1991 and 1992.
+Prior to the album's release, the band played for more than 100,000 people at the Rock in Rio II festival.
+The tour began in May 1991 with a European trek with Sacred Reich and Heathen, followed by the New Titans on the Bloc tour in North America that included support from Sacred Reich, Napalm Death and Sick of It All.
+They also played with several other bands, including Slayer, Testament, Motörhead, Kreator, White Zombie, Type O Negative, and Fudge Tunnel, and along with Alice in Chains, Sepultura supported Ozzy Osbourne on the latter's tour for No More Tears.
 Max Cavalera married the band's manager Gloria Bujnowski during this period.
 The Arise tour concluded in December 1992 with a North American tour, where the band (along with Helmet) supported Ministry on their Psalm 69 tour.